V-Squared/V-Squared.github.io/plan/system/solving-problems.md

 ---
 layout: page
-title: Solving today's Problems
+title: Solving Agile on GitHub Problems
-subtitle: How V² Plan solved our Problems of managing Agile Development and Production on GitHub.
+subtitle: List of Problems of managing Agile Development and Production on GitHub to be cured by V²PLan System
-abstract: We are developing V²Plan because we had big problems in the past with managing our development.
-We heard complaints about lack of management, lack of transparency, frustration of too slow development speed.
-This document compiles all complaints and describes how V²Plan will fix these problems.
-This is an open process in which you can participate by adding a comment to the issue of this article or by editing this article which creates a pull request.
-If you are evaluating V²Plan you can compare if you experience similar problems as we do.
-If so, chances are V²Plan is your solution too.
+abstract: >
+   After switching to Agile Development on GitHub we were still left wanting.
+Although we cured a lot of problems ailing us, some of the old problems were not eradicated yet by using GitHub alone and even some new problems emerged.

+   This is our list of remaining problems and how V²Plan did already or is expected to cure them.
+This document is one of the guides for our V²Plan development.
+If you are evaluating V²Plan you can compare your problems with our list of Problems prior to V²Plan introduction.
+If you find similarities to your problems, chances are V²Plan is your solution too.
+As always you can ask questions, report bugs or request features with the orange V²Flow button.
 issueNo: 64
 contents:
    - name: Frustration of Slow Progress